verath/hacky-easter-2019/09-rorriMrorriM/README.md

 ![qr_code_comp.png](qr_code_comp.png)

-Inversing the colors in the qr code part of the egg09_flipped.png (which suprisingly enough can also be done in ms paint) we finally get the working QR code for the level:
+Inverting the colors in the qr code part of the egg09_flipped.png (which surprisingly enough can also be done in ms paint) we finally get the working QR code for the level:

 ![egg09_flipped_inversed_qr.png](egg09_flipped_inversed_qr.png)